Shaggy Mane Mushrooms: What They Are and Where to Find Them

 Growing in the summer and fall, shaggy mane mushrooms are most common in North America.
-They are generally found growing in open meadows, grassy areas like lawns, and parks in more urban environments.
+They grow in open meadows, grassy areas like lawns, and parks in more urban environments.
 Shaggy mane mushrooms also like rocky soil and gravel.
-They tend to prefer areas that see foot traffic and disturbances to the earth.
-For this reason, you should clean them and inspect for bruises.
+They prefer areas with foot traffic and disturbances to the earth.
+For this reason, you should clean them and inspect them for bruises.

 You will see shaggy mane mushrooms growing individually or somewhat scattered, but are most often found in groups.
 They can often be found flourishing after heavy rain.

-Shaggy mane mushrooms most commonly fruit in the fall, but you may find them fruiting in the summer and even the spring months.
-Like other mushrooms, shaggy mane mushrooms will continue to come back and grow in the same spot as previous years, making their location easy to return to over and over again.
+Shaggy mane mushrooms usually fruit in the fall, but you may find them fruiting in the summer and even the spring months.
+Like other mushrooms, shaggy mane mushrooms will continue to come back and grow in the same spot as in previous years, making their location easy to return to over and over again.

 Using Shaggy Mane Mushrooms

 With their very short shelf life, these mushrooms can be difficult to work with for culinary purposes.
 As mentioned above, once harvested, they will begin to turn black and inky within mere hours of being picked.

 Not only do they not keep well, but they are also delicate.
 They can bruise easily – even just from bouncing around in your basket while on your way home from a successful day of harvesting.

 A bruised, shaggy mane mushroom will start to soften and then liquefy completely – from cap to stem – turning the once-solid mushroom into a thick, inky substance.
 This substance can stain your hands or clothing and is actually used to be used as an ink supplement.

 The flavor of this black inky goo has been said to have a very intense and aromatic flavor – a more earthy and “mushroomy” taste.